Spicy Chickpea Wraps

-Looking for a super quick and easy vegan meal?
-These spicy chickpea wraps with avocado and spinach take just minutes to make but are just delicious!
-Try them for a healthy packed lunch or simple, plant-based dinner.
+Looking for a super easy vegan meal?
+These spicy chickpea wraps with spinach and avocado take just minutes to make for a healthy and delicious lunch or quick dinner.

 How to Make Chickpea Salad